-If you live here in Portland or in the surrounding areas, then chances are you’ve heard about the Cascadia Subduction Zone earthquake that is predicted to hit our area, and you may have already started preparations to make sure you and your family are safe if it occurs.
-Whether it’s an earthquake or another kind of natural disaster, however, don’t forget to prepare for your pets too!
+If you live here in Portland or in the surrounding areas, then you’ve probably heard about the Cascadia Subduction Zone earthquake that is predicted to hit our area, and you may have started preparations to make sure you and your family are ready if it occurs.
+Whether it’s an earthquake or another kind of disaster, don’t forget to prepare for your pets too!

-Disasters can strike at any time, but with the following tips you can ensure that your fur babies will be safe in the event of an emergency.
+Disasters can strike at any time, but with the following tips you can ensure that your cat will be safe in the event of an emergency.

 Disaster Preparedness for Pets

-7. Talk to Friends and/or Family: Talk to your loved ones to determine who would be able to care for your cat in the event of a disaster in your area.
+8. Talk to Friends and/or Family – Talk to your loved ones to determine who would be able to care for your cat in the event of a disaster in your area.

 Pet Emergency Kit